Here’s the real deal about being married to a Firefighter.

 Each Career has it’s perks, and while you didn’t marry the job, being married to a Firefighter has it’s pros and cons.
+There’s some really good days and some really shitty ones.

 Let’s start with the Positives